 Two different Medicine courses are available as second undergraduate degrees.
 One is an accelerated course for science graduates; the other is the standard pre-clinical course, which graduates may study in five years rather than six.
 Read more about studying Medicine as a second undergraduate degree.

 You should be aware that UK students who have already completed an undergraduate degree are not eligible for any further government support or loans.

 Second undergraduate degree candidates may apply for ‘Senior Status’.
 This exempts you from the First Public Examination, so you can start directly in the second year of the degree.
 The criterion for achieving such status is a university degree obtained after courses extending over at least three years.
 We would usually expect a degree classification of 2:1 (or equivalent) or higher.
 The university should have a good academic reputation and selective entrance requirements.

-All colleges will consider applicants for Senior Status, except for Hertford and New College, although colleges may not offer Senior Status for all their courses and it is best to contact the college to check.
+All colleges will consider applicants for Senior Status, except for Hertford, New College, St Hilda’s and Somerville, although colleges may not offer Senior Status for all their courses and it is best to contact the college to check.